bonfus/muesr/docs/Usage.rst

 Setting the muon position
 -------------------------

-The muon position can be easly set with the .
+The muon position can be easily set with the :py:attr:`~muesr.core.sample.Sample.add_muon` method.

-If symmetry is defined, equivalent muon positions can be obtained with the function :py:func:`~muesr.utilities.muon.find_equiv`
+If symmetry is defined, equivalent muon positions can be obtained with the function :py:func:`~muesr.utilities.muon.find_equiv` in the :py:mod:`muesr.utilities.muon` module.

 Calculate local fields
 ------------------------